Posted on Jan 17, 2019 in Private Client by Lorna Christine

 In Avicci’s case, there have been estimates that during the course of his career he amassed a net worth of around $85M but during his lifetime he had donated a significant portion of this to charity.
 He was quoted in 2013 as saying “when you have such an excess of money you don’t need, the most sensible, most human and completely obvious thing is to give to people in need”.
 One wonders, given this sentiment, whether Avicci’s wish would have been for a portion (or indeed all) of his remaining fortune on death and any future royalties to be distributed to charities.
 We’ll never know of course but a Will would have clarified matters one way or the other.

 Having a Will also allows a person to set out their wishes on a whole range of other matters from whether they want to be buried or cremated, to who should look after their pets.
 Even if a person thinks they don’t have much money to leave behind, that doesn’t diminish the need for a Will.
 For those with children, a Will also allows provision to be made for those under the age of 16 regarding important issues such as money, schooling and day to day care.

 It is important that you speak with a solicitor to obtain the appropriate advice.
 Whilst you can’t tell where the journey will end, you can make provision for what will happen to your estate when it does.

 Lorna Christine a Partner, in our specialist Private Client team.
-If you would like to discuss making a Will, or have questions about an existing Will, please contact Stephen or Lorna on 01382 229111 or alternatively contact a member of the Private Client team.
+If you would like to discuss making a Will, or have questions about an existing Will, please contact Lorna on 01382 229111 or alternatively contact a member of the Private Client team.

 Receive the latest news, legal updates and event information straight to your inboxStay Updated